ASU-EGR304-2026-F-209/ASU-EGR304-2026-F-209/docs/Appendix/App-Team-Org.md

 ### Main Method for Group Communication

-Based on the information provided on in the "Team Member Communication Modes," the group primary method of communication is ......
+Based on the information provided on in the "Team Member Communication Modes," the group primary method of communication is through discord.

 ## Communication Procedures

 Instructor correspondence will be handled through email or by speaking with the instructor directly during class when appropriate.
-Our team member ____________ is responsible for instructor communication.
+Our team member Kristen, is responsible for instructor communication.
 Any questions or concerns for Dr.Nichols will be discussed with the team before being communicated.
 Any responses, feedback, or other important information will then be shared with all group members through our Discord group chat.

 ## Meeting Schedule